sahilrajput03/sahilrajput03/arch-notes.md

 # Run basic.sh to start macos installation (need to use this to run macos everytime):
 ./basic.sh

+# While installation
+# 1. You need to go to `Disk Utility` and select the largest disk (which corresponds to disk file we created earlier with `qemu-img` command)
+# 2. Click on `Erase` and and choose some name for disk `disk1` and choose format as `APFS` and click on `Erase` now.
+# 3. Now go back from `Disk Utility` and choose `Reinstall macos`, yo!!
+It will simply install!
 ```

 ## Installed `epiphany`